Scrawk/AperiodicTexturing/README.md

 There are a lot of methods used to help break up the repeating patterns when texturing but they all involve resampling the texture multiple times and blending the results somehow.
-The good thing abount this method is it only takes one extra texture sample per shader and requires no blending of textures.
+The good thing about this method is it only takes one extra texture sample per shader and requires no blending of textures.

 I think this method had a lot of promise and never got the attention it deserved.
 I think this comes down to the fact its quite difficult to make the textures.
 The wang tiles need to be constucted in a special way.
 To help remedy this I have created a series of editor scripts in Unity that will automatically generate the tiles for you.
-Its not perfert but any issues can easily be cleaned up in photoshop.
+Its not perfect but any issues can easily be cleaned up in photoshop.

 So first you will need a series of tileable textures.
 You will need one for each 'color' the wang tiles have.
 The project supports upto 4 colors.